-Hope is on the horizon.
-As COVID fades, LWAS will again take to the outdoors on a series of awesome outings and field trips.
+In 2023 LWAS will take to the outdoors on a series of awesome outings and field trips.
 Learn more about two of our most exciting field trip opportunities below.

 IMPORTANT – Before attending an LWAS Bird Outing, Field Trip, or Bird Count please read our birding guidelines and birding ethics.